-Chronic wasting disease (CWD) is a serious neurological disease affecting white-tailed deer, mule deer, elk, and moose.
+Chronic wasting disease (CWD) is a fatal neurological disease affecting white-tailed deer, mule deer, elk, and moose.
 It is a member of a group of diseases called transmissible spongiform encephalopathies (TSEs), or prion diseases.
-CWD is fatal in these species.
-CWD is spread through bodily fluids like feces, saliva, blood or urine and is transmitted either through direct contact or indirectly through environmental contamination of soil, plants, food or water.
-CWD is similar to mad cow disease in cattle and scrapie in sheep.
+Other similar prion diseases in this group include mad cow disease and scrapie in sheep.
+CWD is spread through bodily fluids like feces, saliva, blood, or urine and is transmitted through direct contact or indirectly through environmental contamination of soil, plants, food, or water.

-Although it has been associated with captive deer and elk in the past, CWD is also found in free-ranging white-tailed deer in several Midwestern states close to Indiana, including Michigan, Illinois, Ohio and Wisconsin.
+Although CWD is associated with captive deer and elk, it is also found in free-ranging white-tailed deer in several Midwestern states close to Indiana, including Michigan, Illinois, Ohio, and Wisconsin.

-Each year, Indiana DNR staff collect tissue samples from wild deer (hunter-harvested or reported sick/dead) for CWD testing.
-Samples are collected from across the state to monitor the presence of CWD in Indiana.
-To date, CWD has not been detected in deer tested from Indiana.
+Indiana DNR staff collect tissue samples from wild deer year-round (hunter-harvested or reported sick/dead) to monitor the presence of CWD in Indiana.
+CWD has not been detected in deer tested from Indiana as of 2022.

 Learn more about Indiana’s CWD surveillance history in the annual Indiana White-tailed Deer Report.